 - The date of submission.

 A word to the wise.
-If you’re using your own (or your client’s) logo on your front cover, then make sure it’s a high resolution image.
+If you’re using your own (or your client’s) logo on your title page, then make sure it’s a high resolution image.

 There’s nothing worse than a grainy, insipid, poor quality image on the front of a proposal!